-Atlanta United, a 2016 MLS expansion team, should command ultimate respect in the sporting world.
-On the field, they're on the cusp of great success.
-In only their second season they've clinched the Eastern Conference and are into the MLS Cup Final to battle the Portland Timbers.
+Atlanta United, with 2017 its inaugural MLS season, should command ultimate respect in the sporting world.
+On the field, they're on the cusp of great success (EDIT: success achieved).
+In only their second season they've clinched the Eastern Conference and are into the MLS Cup Final to battle the Portland Timbers (EDIT: which they won).
 Off the field, their success is unrivalled.
 In these two short years; the city, the team and of course the fans have come together to create a franchise filled with immense passion.

 There is no denying the stadium has largely influenced this success.
 The team’s performance and fan development strategies have certainly played a significant role over these formative years.
 But giving fans a venue to be proud, a venue that creates great experiences, a venue that's full service and easy to access has cultivated a fan base that wants to turn up rain, hail or shine to show support for the team and not simply camp out on the couch at home.
 For Atlanta United, Mercedes Benz Stadium is the launching pad of their fan engagement activities.

 A fantastic testament to this is witnessing the home crowd during the first leg of the Eastern Conference Playoffs...

 A resurgence in hometown pride and ushering a new generation of fans

 In July we had the privilege of experiencing first hand the city's enthusiasm and exuberance for the team.
 Walking through the streets of Atlanta there's there’s an incredible feeling that Atlanta United is the city's team.
 A team that unites, bringing together people from all walks of life, some new, some old but all share the common trait of calling Atlanta home.
 There are of course the Falcons, the Braves and the Hawks, traditional Atlanta franchises each with an undeniably significant history and following.
 Yet the new kid on the block; Atlanta United, has managed to truly harness the city’s pride and passion.